leighbadua/credit_risk_resampling/report-template.md

 * label set (y) from the "loan_status" column
 * features (X) DataFrame from the remaining columns

+Using the `value_counts` function to check for class imbalance of the value counts.

 ### Stages of the machine learning process as part of the analysis
+Stage of the machine learning process:
+1. Create a model
+`model = LogisticRegression(randon_state=1)`

+2. Fit the model using training data `model.fit(X_train, y_train)`

+3. Test the model
+`predictions = model.predict(X_test)`

+4. Evaluate the model performance
+* `balanced_accuracy_score`- in binary and multiclass classification problems to deal with imbalanced datasets.
+* `confusion_matrix` - evaluates how the model performed.
+Shows the number of obervations that the model correctly classified by telling us the number of true positives and true negative values.
+* `classification_report` Calculates the accuracy, precision, recall, and F1 scores for each class.

 ### The Logistic Regression method